 An hour into high and the rod pulled down and stayed under pressure, followed by a series of increasing pulls which he gave a little line to on the ratchet resulting in a solid arch on the rod.
 With the reel engaged he bent into a solid fish which then decided it wasn’t staying in the vicinity of the boat.

-Alan managed to turn the fish which then ran straight at the boat and he thought the fish was lost.
+Allan managed to turn the fish which then ran straight at the boat and he thought the fish was lost.
 However, he re-engaged with the fish and it went directly under the boat stripping line and the rod arched over as the fish picked up other lines during its struggles.

 After a few runs the fish came up to the surface and the first glimpse was off a dogfish which confused him, but it was attached to another line involved in a tangle.
 Subsequently, the tope was visible and clearly a good fish.

 It was eventually expertly netted by David Playforth and after a wrestling match was successfully weighed in at 33lb using one of the party members digital scales.
 The fish was returned after photos followed by a new rig and bait being cast out.
-Only action was two more dogfish but Alan was more than satisfied at with achieving his target fish and beating his previous personal best tope by 25lb.
+Only action was two more dogfish but Allan was more than satisfied at with achieving his target fish and beating his previous personal best tope by 25lb.
 Thanks go to Paul Fulcher for organising the trip, Dave Playforth for the netting, Kingfisher skipper for putting us on the fish and to the lads in the party who helped with unhooking and photos.